pulumi/docs/content/docs/guides/crosswalk/aws/iam.md

 });
 ```

-For a full list of available managed policy ARNs, please refer to the
+For a full list of available managed policy ARNs, refer to the
 [API documentation]({{< relref "/docs/reference/pkg/aws/iam" >}}).

 ## Creating IAM Users, Groups, and Roles